jakoboj/CaseStudy0/README.md

 <br />

 <h2>Website hosting</h2>
-I decided to host the web apps by pulling the web app template.
+I decided to host the web apps by pulling the CoffeeTemplate from github.
 <h3>What I did</h3>
 <ul>
   <li>